 With its 38-millimeter wide-angle, multicoated f/4.5 glass lens, the Lomo'Instant Automat Glass gives you sharper images, better low-light performance and a wider field of view than its competitors.
-The cam comes with a little "Splitzer" gizmo that fits over the lens and divides the frame into different sectors, allowing you to split exposures among multiple shots.
+A "Splitzer" gizmo fits over the lens and divides the frame into different sectors, allowing you to split exposures among multiple shots.
 It also includes a lens for shooting extreme close-ups, up to a foot from your subject.
 The camera comes with tips on how to take better photos and a box of fiddly accessories to showcase your shots.

-Auto mode lets the camera adjust aperture (f/4.5, f/22), shutter speed and flash output.
+Auto mode lets the camera adjust aperture (f/4.5- f/22), shutter speed and flash output.
 The Automat has a remote built into its lens cap, so you can more easily take group shots or exposures up to 30 seconds.
 (It has a tripod mount, too.)
 Zone focusing helps measure the proper distance for the best shot, and we liked its optical viewfinder.
-The camera and remote use two different batteries, and you must purchase them separately.
-And if you want a neck strap, you'll have to buy that as well.
+The camera and remote use two different batteries (sold separately).

-The Polaroid Snap Touch is actually a digital camera that uses Zink thermal photo paper to produce color glossy prints.
+The Polaroid Snap Touch uses Zink thermal photo paper to produce color glossy prints.
 The camera is small enough to fit into a pocket and comes in an assortment of bright colors.
 Smartphone users will be immediately comfortable with the Snap Touch's 3.5-inch LCD touch screen.
-It features three color modes — black and white, color, and vintage sepia — on sticky back paper, so every print can be converted into a sticker.
-It also records 1080p and 720p video, which you can store on a microSD card.
+It features three color modes — black and white, color, and vintage sepia and also records 1080p and 720p video, which you can store on a microSD card.